 We are delighted to be hosting an Infant Feeding and Return to Paid Work Conference as part our Maternal Well-Being Infant Feeding and Return to Paid Work study being funded by the Nuffield Foundation.
 The conference will be hosted on our beautiful Whiteknights campus at the University of Reading, UK on Wednesday 19 June 2024.
 The conference will be hybrid so it will also be possible to attend online.
 This conference is aimed at our stakeholders: families, employers, policy makers, practitioners, academics and anyone with an interest in infant feeding and return to paid work.

 There is no conference registration fee.
 Lunch and refreshments will be provided for those attending in person.
-You can register for the event via our registration link, for in person attendance please register by June 5th 2024.
-Details on the schedule (expected timings are 10am-4pm) will follow in due course.
+You can register for the event via our registration link, for in person attendance please register by June 11th 2024 (for catering purposes).
+The programme for the conference is now available (timings are 10am-4pm, with arrival from 10am and the talks starting at 10:30).

 At the conference you will have a chance to hear the key findings to date from our Maternal Well-Being Infant Feeding and Return to Paid Work study, and to participate in a brainstorm around developing resources for families and employers.
 We also delighted to have two guest speakers: Dr Ellen Evans and Dr Ernestine Gheyoh Ndzi.